abourget/ledger/README.md

 This implementation has a few limitations compared to the C++ version:

 * It does not yet support all top-level constructs, like "account", "alias", "P", "D", "year" / "Y", etc..
-Most of those will be simple additions.
+Most of those should be simple to implement.
-* It does not yet read or parses tags
+* It does not yet understand tags.
+They are only considered comments.
 * It does not yet implement the `value_expr` language that allows you to do complex math computations directly in the postings of your transactions.
+It merely store the string text of the expression, PROVIDED it is enclosed in parenthesis "()".
 * Also note that the current implementation does not validate any balances.
 It merely acts on the text of the file.